openelb/website/content/en/docs/getting-started/usage/use-porter-in-bgp-mode.md

    - The `lb.kubesphere.io/v1alpha1: porter` annotation specifies that the Service uses PorterLB.
    - The `protocol.porter.kubesphere.io/v1alpha1: bgp` annotation specifies that PorterLB is used in BGP mode.
    - The `eip.porter.kubesphere.io/v1alpha2: porter-bgp-eip` annotation specifies the Eip object used by PorterLB.
 If this annotation is not configured, PorterLB automatically uses the first available Eip object that matches the protocol.
 You can also delete this annotation and add the `spec.loadBalancerIP` field (for example, `spec.loadBalancerIP: 172.22.0.2`) to assign a specific IP address to the Service.
-   - In the BGP mode, you can set `spec.loadBalancerIP` of multiple services to the same value for IP address sharing (the services are distinguished by different Service ports).
-In this case, you must set `spec.ports.port` to different values and `spec.externalTrafficPolicy` to `Cluster` for the services.
+   - In the BGP mode, you can set `spec.loadBalancerIP` of multiple Services to the same value for IP address sharing (the Services are distinguished by different Service ports).
+In this case, you must set `spec.ports.port` to different values and `spec.externalTrafficPolicy` to `Cluster` for the Services.
    - If `spec.externalTrafficPolicy` is set to `Cluster` (default value), PorterLB uses all Kubernetes cluster nodes as the next hops destined for the Service.
-   - If `spec.externalTrafficPolicy` is set to `Local`, PorterLB uses only Kubernetes cluster nodes that contain pods as the next hops destined for the Service.
+   - If `spec.externalTrafficPolicy` is set to `Local`, PorterLB uses only Kubernetes cluster nodes that contain Pods as the next hops destined for the Service.

    {{</ notice >}}